tmnestor/internvl_PoC/README.md

 # Create a user-specific .env file
 cp .env.example .env

-# Edit the .env file with your specific paths
+# Edit the .env file with your specific paths and settings
-# All paths must be absolute, not relative
+# Use relative paths for KFP compatibility
 nano .env

+# Be sure to specify which prompt to use from prompts.yaml
+# Example: INTERNVL_PROMPT_NAME=australian_optimized_prompt
 ```

-#### 4. Handling Shared GPU Resources
+#### 4. Handling Shared GPU Resources & Environments

 If your system has GPUs that are shared among users: